cask/cask/README.md

 ### Local Emacs installation

-_(yes, this is very annying and we would all be very happy if something like this would be included in Emacs by default)_
+There are two ways to use Carton for your local Emacs installation.

+#### The preferred way...

+First off, run the `carton` command to install all dependencies.

+Create an alias for your Emacs command.
+This will be different depending on your Emacs installation.
+Example:

+    alias emacs="carton exec /usr/local/Cellar/emacs/24.2/Emacs.app/Contents/MacOS/Emacs"

+Add this to your `.emacs` file.

+    (package-initialize)

+And you should be up and running.

+#### ...and the annoying way

-When using carton for your local Emacs installation, add `carton` to your `Carton` file:
+Add `carton` to your `Carton` file:

     (depends-on "carton")

-Run the `carton` command to install.
+Run the `carton` command to install all dependencies.
 Then add this to your `.emacs` file.

     (add-to-list 'load-path (car (file-expand-wildcards "~/.emacs.d/elpa/carton-*")))
     (require 'carton)
     (carton-setup)
     (package-initialize)

 ### Package development